jspjut/jspjut.github.io/content/post/prehugo/2014-12-02-submitting-my-first-article-to-arxiv.md

 ---
-layout: post
-title: "Submitting my first article to arXiv"
+categories:
+- research
+date: 2014-12-02T00:00:00Z
 description: ""
-category: research
-tags: [blog, research, latex]
+tags:
+- blog
+- research
+- latex
+title: Submitting my first article to arXiv
+url: /research/2014/12/02/submitting-my-first-article-to-arxiv/
 ---
-{% include JB/setup %}

 Today I submitted a technical report done by my students over the last academic year.
 It took a while to get the write-up to the level of quality that I felt good about submitting it,